 EU-US Privacy Shield

-aQity complies with the EU-US Privacy Shield Frameworks as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries. aQity has certified that it adheres to the Privacy Shield Principles of:
+aQity complies with the EU-US Privacy Shield Frameworks as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union and the United Kingdom to the United States in reliance on Privacy shield. aQity has certified that it adheres to the Privacy Shield Principles with respect to such information.

 AQITY WILL STRIVE TO COMPLY WITH THE FOLLOWING PRIVACY SHIELD PRINCIPLES:

 aQity shall inform an individual of the purpose for which it collects and uses the personal information and the types of non-agent third parties to which we disclose or may disclose that information.
 We shall provide the individual with the choice and means for limiting the use and disclosure of their personal information.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to aQity, or as soon as practicable thereafter, and in any event before we use or disclose the information for a purpose other than that for which it was originally collected.